task-it/TaskIt.NLog.Targets.Teams/readme.md

 ```

 ### Default Teams Message Card
+The package provides an interface for implementing Teams message cards (`IMessageCard`).
+If the Parameters `CardImpl` and `CardAssembly` ar omitted, the default (built in) `IMessageCard` implementation will be used.
 The screenshot shows the built in Teams message card.
 ![Built In Card](Screenshots/DefaultCard.png)
 The color schema of the upper separator line will change according to the log level.